DeanVini/pomodoroVUE/README.md

 - Create profile page
 - Create pomodoro's home page
 - Delete a task corretly with a api
-- (Important) Remove editFinished and editDescription from "tasks" in the injector and create the same thing in the backend
+- (Important) Remove editFinished and editDescription from "tasks" in the injector and create the same thing in the jsonserver